vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening, I went to Bangkok Thai Cuisine and got a yellow curry with tofu.
 I paid by cash.
 I spent most of my waiting time outside the restaurant.
 I wore a KN95 mask.

+## Thursday February 25

+In the evening, I went to downtown Berkeley.
+I first went to Trader Joe's to buy groceries; I finished checkout at 4:35 PM.
+I then went to Udupi Palace and got a spinach masala dosa.

+I wore a KN95 mask.